To no one’s surprise, the third and final adaptation of E.L. James’ bodice-rippers promises steam, but delivers vapor.

 The Fifty Shades of Grey franchise is at once one of the most baffling smash hits in pop culture, and also the most understandable.
 E.L.
 James, adapting her AU Twilight fanfiction (once more for the people in the back: Christian Grey and Anastasia Steele were originally written as Edward and Bella) to a series of best-selling novels, struck a nerve with the pre-Kindle-erotica phase of ladies’ lit club culture.
 They’re sexy, titillating bodice-rippers salacious enough for everyone’s moms to share in hushed whispers, while not being so well-written as to be actually challenging.
 That being said, their appeal (and that of their film adaptations) continues to baffle me, though perhaps that comes with not having actually seen one of these before.
 Fifty Shades Freed is the first Fifty Shades movie I’ve seen, and much to my horror, it will not be the last.

 Picking up from the rope-and-chains soap opera of Fifty Shades Darker, submissive ingenue Ana (Dakota Johnson) and goggle-eyed billionaire beefcake Christian Grey (Jamie Dornan) are now married, their honeymoon consisting of a marathon of luxury-porn trips to Paris, nude sunbathing, and handcuff-centric yacht sex.
 Unfortunately, they’re drawn back early by the specter of their nemesis, Jack Hyde (Eric Johnson) – which I kid you not, is an actual name of a character in this film – who seeks to take back what he feels Ana and Christian stole from him.
 What could that be?
-I don’t know, I didn’t see the first two, and the film is completely unconcerned with catching up new followers.
+I don’t know, I didn’t see the first two, and the film is completely unconcerned with catching up with new followers.

-The stuff with Hyde is just melodramatic window dressing, and his increasingly disturbed behavior as he tries to kidnap and blackmail Anastasia throughout the film is just trumped-up thriller fodder to keep the film’s languid pace moving.
+The stuff with Hyde is just melodramatic window dressing, and his increasingly disturbing behavior as he tries to kidnap and blackmail Anastasia throughout the film is just trumped-up thriller fodder to keep the film’s languid pace moving.
 The meat of the film’s drama, such as it is, involves Ana’s increasingly assertive role in their relationship (previously defined by kinky master-slave dynamics), as she begins to, as Christian hilariously sums it up, “top from the bottom.”

 Even with threats as mild as holding onto her maiden name and refusing to “run the household,” Ana’s bare-minimum pushbacks against the patently misogynist nature of Christian’s domineering are way less interesting than screenwriter Niall Leonard and director James Foley (who directed the previous one, oh and also Glengarry Glen Ross!) thinks they are, and Lord knows they don’t write or film them dynamically enough to pull our interest.
 Johnson does her best to gin up some charisma for her deeply boring character, sneaking some intensity and humor into Ana’s flat affect, but Dornan’s bug-eyed billionaire is just an obnoxious, childlike twerp who whines, complains and lashes out when he doesn’t get his way.
 (The series links his kinks to childhood traumas, which seems a bit misguided for a movie supposedly meant as BDSM 101.)